OpenNTI/nti.dataserver/docs/content-anchoring.rst

 	//Provide a snippet of text context
 	class TextContext {
-		string contextText; //A chunk of text that can be used as context int context_offset; //offset of contextText into context_offset's
+		string contextText; //A chunk of text that can be used as context int contextOffset; //offset of contextText into contextOffset's
 							//containing text node
 	}